Jacudibu/hexagon-tactics/docs/random_ideas.md

 By parsing all game data from external files at game launch, certain aspects like classes, skills, monsters and events will be easy to change or extend.

+# Multiplayer

+- Control the same kingdom (control different groups or share units within the same fight)
+- Control different kingdoms (As allies or foes)